helmet33/algotheory/README.md

 ## References
 I made use of the Python 3.5 documentation for Sets, Lists and Dicts.
 I also reference the itertools library.
+All other references above are linked to source and are visible when viewing the raw markdown.

 [1]: http://wiki.apterous.org/Main_Page